 Recovering from an eating disorder requires a strong support system.
 Allowing those around you to know what you are going through gives them a chance to support and love you.

-2. Allow friends and family to give you space
+2. Allow friends and family to give you space to recover

 Since people in my life knew what I was going through, they were sensitive to my need for space, privacy, and time to heal when I got home from treatment.
 Even my best friends and family were able to understand when I didn’t answer the phone.
 Or when didn’t go out to dinner with the crew, or stayed out of church for a bit after treatment.